CSC207-2022F-UofT/course-project-Team-Stonks/README.md

 ## Watchlist
 The watchlist class stores the watchlist information in the form of a Watchlist object.
 Contains Attributes:
-- String symbol
+- String symbol (Stock symbol)
-- String username
+- String username (Username of account creating the watchlist item)
-- String condition
+- String condition (Above or Below)
-- Float value
+- Float value (Value of the stock they want the notification to send)

 # Use Cases